 I reached out and the health professional who took my call listened to my concerns and navigated me to supportive care services like counselling which helped me cope.
 Bridget, cervical cancer survivor

-You can speak to an experienced health professionals who can answer your questions about about cancer including:
+You can speak to an experienced health professional who can answer your questions about about cancer including:

 - emotional support if you or someone you care about has cancer